IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ./build.sh --es-version 2.0.1.2
 ```

-### Red Hat 8.x
+### Red Hat 8.x & CentOS 8 Stream
-To get this demo container to work on Red Hat 8.x do the following, which will uninstall `podman` and `buildah` and install `docker-ce`, start docker and have it run on boot
+To get this demo container to work on Red Hat 8.x and CentOS 8 Stream do the following, which will uninstall `podman` and `buildah` and install `docker-ce`, start docker and have it run on boot
 ```
 dnf remove -y buildah podman
 yum install -y yum-utils